-The Naming of the Canyon and JH Whitney
+The Naming of the Canyon and John H. Whitney

-On 1/25/1888, records show (see below) that John H. Whitney bought about 36 acres for cash from the government near the mouth of today's Whitney Canyon.
-On 4/9/1900, he bought 156 acres next to, and east of, his earlier purchase also for cash from the government.
-This map from between 1906 and 1910 shows the land that Whitney owned land (from "Petroleum in Southern California", by Paul W. Prutzman, Bulletin 63, California State Mining Bureaum, 1913).
+On January 25, 1888, records show (see below) that John H. Whitney bought about 36 acres for cash from the government near the mouth of today's Whitney Canyon.
+On April 9, 1900, he bought 156 acres next to, and east of, his earlier purchase also for cash from the government.
+This map from between 1906 and 1910 shows the land that Whitney owned (from "Petroleum in Southern California", by Paul W. Prutzman, Bulletin 63, California State Mining Bureaum, 1913).

 In the Twelfth Report of the State Mineralogist for the Two Years Ending September 15, 1894 (p.
 354), the canyon is called "Mud Springs Canon", the earliest reference to that name that I can find.
 Bulletin 63, 1913, of the California State Mining Bureau says "Mud Springs Canyon".
 Bulletin 753 from 1924 says "Mud Springs Canyon or Whitney Canyon".
 In 1934, Walling writes of "Whitney (or Mud Springs) Canyon".
 In 1943, Kew in Bulletin 118 writes only of "Whitney Canyon".
 Only Whitney Canyon is used after that.
 Apparently, between 1934 and 1943 the canyon "officially" became Whitney Canyon.